Retentio/Boomgo/README.md

 Usage
 -----

 At the moment, Boomgo supports only annotation definition.
-Yet it uses only a single tag: by default "@Persistent" (you can change it).
+Yet **it uses only a single tag**: by default "@Persistent" (you can change it).
 To persist some attributes of your model, Boomgo needs 3 things :

 1. A dedicated & unique namespace part for your persisted classes (default "Document").